Java programmer expert

-Today we will look at the first Java design pattern from the category of behavioral patterns – Chain of Responsibility.
-Design patterns in this category deal with the communication (interaction) between objects and their responsibility.
+Today we will look at the first Java design pattern from the category of behavioural patterns – Chain of Responsibility.
+Design patterns in this category deal with the interaction between objects and their responsibility.

-The Chain of Responsibility design pattern is a pattern that allows multiple objects to process requests without the need for the object to know who its follower in the chain is.
+The Chain of Responsibility design pattern is a pattern that allows multiple objects to process requests without the object needing to know who its successor in the chain is.
 Each object in the chain has the ability to process the request, but if it doesn’t know how to process it, it passes it on to the next object in the chain.

-It solves the problem of processing requests in a chain, so that instead of the request being sent to a specific object, the request travels through a chain of objects, where each object in the chain can be responsible for processing the request, but if it doesn’t process it, it will pass it on to the next object in the chain.
-The goal is to allow multiple objects to process a request without having to specify exactly which object will process it, thus reducing the interdependency between the sender and receiver of the request.
+It solves the problem of processing requests in a chain, so that instead of the request being sent to a specific object, the request passes through a chain of objects, where each object in the chain can be responsible for processing the request, but if it doesn’t process it, it passes it on to the next object in the chain.
+The goal is to allow multiple objects to process a request without having to specify exactly which object will process it, thus reducing the dependency between the sender and receiver of the request.

-Now we will write a program that will simulate the approval of employee requests in a company using the Chain of Responsibility design pattern.
-The goal of this pattern is to allow multiple objects to process a request without knowing exactly which object will process it.
-The objects are chained together, and each object in the chain decides whether it can handle the request or pass it on to the next object in the chain.
+We will now write a program that uses the Chain of Responsibility design pattern to simulate the approval of employee requests in a company.
+The aim of this pattern is to allow multiple objects to process a request without knowing exactly which object will process it.
+The objects are chained together and each object in the chain decides whether it can handle the request or pass it on to the next object in the chain.

-There are three types of employees in this program – Employee, Supervisor and Director, each of which implements an abstract class, ApproverRequirements, which contains common functionality for all employees.
+There are three types of employee in this program – Employee, Supervisor and Director, each of which implements an abstract class, RequestApprover, which contains common functionality for all employees.

 package designpatterns;